edgonzalesjr/Detection-Lab/README.md

 ## Objective

 In this Detection Lab project was designed to create a controlled setting for simulating and identifying cyber attacks.
-Its main objective was to process and analyze logs using a Security Information and Event Management (SIEM) system, generating test data to replicate real-world attack situations.
+It's main objective was to process and analyze logs using a Security Information and Event Management (SIEM) system, generating test data to replicate real-world attack situations.
 This practical experience aimed to enhance knowledge of network security, attack patterns, and defensive measures.

 ### Skills Learned